capooti/foss4g_2017_geonode_solr/docs/09_solr.md

 # Using a search engine with GeoNode: a quick tour of Solr

-> Solr is an open source enterprise search platform, written in Java, from the Apache Lucene project.
-Its major features include full-text search, hit highlighting, faceted search, real-time indexing, dynamic clustering, database integration, NoSQL features and rich document (e.g., Word, PDF) handling.
-Providing distributed search and index replication, Solr is designed for scalability and fault tolerance.
-Solr is the second-most popular enterprise search engine after Elasticsearch.
+> Solr is the popular, blazing fast open source enterprise search platform from the Apache Lucene project.
+Its major features include powerful full-text search, hit highlighting, faceted search, dynamic clustering, database integration, rich document (e.g., Word, PDF) handling, and geospatial search.
+Solr is highly scalable, providing distributed search and index replication, and it powers the search and navigation features of many of the world's largest internet sites.

-> Solr runs as a standalone full-text search server.
-It uses the Lucene Java search library at its core for full-text indexing and search, and has REST-like HTTP/XML and JSON APIs that make it usable from most popular programming languages.
-Solr's external configuration allows it to be tailored to many types of application without Java coding, and it has a plugin architecture to support more advanced customization.
+> Solr is written in Java and runs as a standalone full-text search server within a servlet container such as Jetty.
+Solr uses the Lucene Java search library at its core for full-text indexing and search, and has REST-like HTTP/XML and JSON APIs that make it easy to use from virtually any programming language.
+Solr's powerful external configuration allows it to be tailored to almost any type of application without Java coding, and it has an extensive plugin architecture when more advanced customization is required.

-> Apache Lucene and Apache Solr are both produced by the same Apache Software Foundation development team since the two projects were merged in 2010.
-It is common to refer to the technology or products as Lucene/Solr or Solr/Lucene.

 As CMS are adding Solr (or Elasticsearch) to the stack to improve user search experience, Solr can be very useful in the context of an SDI as it provides features which are not traditionally provided by GeoPortals and OGC standards.